Alestrix/minimal-containers/mosquitto/README.md

 ## Todo

 - Dont copy full `/etc/passwd` and `/etc/group`, but only the mosquitto user/group
-- Include default mosquitto.conf and mqttpasswd with some sane defaults
+- Include `mosquitto.conf` and `mqttpasswd` with some sane defaults